ELEVATE-Project/scheduler/README.md

 </details>

 </br>
-The Mentoring building block enables effective mentoring interactions between mentors and mentees.
-The capability aims to create a transparent eco-system to learn, connect, solve, and share within communities.MentorED is an open source mentoring application that facilitates peer learning and professional development by creating a community of mentors and mentees.
+The Mentor building block enables effective mentoring interactions between mentors and mentees.
+The capability aims to create a transparent eco-system to learn, connect, solve, and share within communities.
+Mentor is an open-source mentoring application that facilitates peer learning and professional development by creating a community of mentors and mentees.

 </div>
 <br>

 # Setup Options

-Elevate scheduler services can be setup in local using two methods:
+Elevate scheduler services can be set up in local using two methods:

 <details><summary>Dockerized service with local dependencies(Intermediate)</summary>